-The geotechnical capacity of the pile shall be assessed at end of drive after excavation to bottom of plug level (or restrike) and be based on the driving records (PDA and/or Pile Monitor) and geotechnical data for obtaining data on foundation capacity.
-As a review of the geotechnical investigation data is fundamental to any assessment, a copy of the bore logs and geotechnical report shall be available to the Geotechnical Assessor and also kept on-site.
+The geotechnical capacity of the pile shall be assessed at end of drive after excavation to bottom of plug level (or restrike) and be based on the driving records (PDA and/or Pile Monitor) and geotechnical data for obtaining pile axial capacity.
+As a review of the geotechnical investigation data is fundamental to any assessment, a copy of the bore logs and geotechnical report shall be available to the Geotechnical Assessor and also kept on the Site.

-The procedure for PDA testing shall be in accordance with the requirements of MRTS68.
-However, where there are conflicts between this specification MRTS64 and MRTS68, the requirements of MRTS64 take precedence.
+The procedure for PDA testing shall be in accordance with the requirements of MRTS68 Dynamic Testing of Piles.
+However, where there are conflicts between this specification MRTS64 Driven Tubular Steel Piles (with reinforced concrete pile shaft) and MRTS68 Dynamic Testing of Piles, the requirements of MRTS64 Driven Tubular Steel Piles (with reinforced concrete pile shaft) take precedence.

-A detailed methodology related to PDA testing and wave matching procedure shall be provided by Designer / Contractor as per MRTS68.
+A detailed methodology related to PDA testing and wave matching procedure shall be provided by Designer / Contractor as per MRTS68 Dynamic Testing of Piles.